dinarabdullin/PeldorFit2015/README.md

 General Information
 =========
 The source code of the PeldorFit program is written in C++.
 The program uses two external open-access libraries, Intel TBB (https://www.threadingbuildingblocks.org/) and libconfig (http://www.hyperrealm.com/libconfig/).

-Both libraries are required for compiling the program.
-The program was already compiled for Linux and Windows, the corresponding executables are provided.
+The program was already compiled for Linux and Windows, the corresponding executables are stored at https://github.com/dinarabdullin/PeldorFit2015/releases.

 Copyright
 =========